 Don’t let the odds scare you

-You can go through this process many times
+You can try many times

-You’ll learn a lot from the admissions process
+You’ll learn from the process

 The process is designed to force you to face important questions about your team, idea, market, and more.
 Even if you don’t get in, or aren’t interested in participating, going through the YC Admissions Process always yields important insights for the company.